akobyl/TM4C129_FreeRTOS_Demo/readme.md

 * [Artistic Style](http://astyle.sourceforge.net/astyle.html) (optional for formatted code)

 ## Expected Output ##
-Code will build with no errors
+* Code will build with no errors or warnings
+* Green LEDs D1 - D4 will blink in sequence 1 per second
+* Serial port via Stellaris Virtual Serial Port will output "Hello, world from FreeRTOS 9.0!"

 ## Notes ##
 This software is provided as-is!
-Testing is extremely limited at this point.